Configure Mideye MFA for Linux SSH & sudo via PAM RADIUS

 5. Restart the SSH service

 Section titled “6.
-Add Linux users”User accounts must exist on the Linux server, even though passwords are managed by Mideye Server (via Active Directory, LDAP, or local database).
+Add Linux users”User accounts must exist on the Linux server.
+Create a local account:

 Section titled “Troubleshooting”| Symptom | Check |